U.S. pork lobby says regulatory changes needed after Trump biotech order

-CHICAGO (Reuters) - The U.S. pork lobby said on Tuesday more must be done to simplify regulations for genetically altered livestock, weeks after President Donald Trump signed an executive order to streamline the review process for agricultural technology.
+CHICAGO (Reuters) - The U.S. pork lobby said on Tuesday that more must be done to simplify regulations for genetically altered livestock, weeks after President Donald Trump signed an executive order to streamline the review process for agricultural technology.

 Trump, who was elected in 2016 with broad support from farmers, signed the order in Iowa on June 11 and said it would speed up reviews of biotechnology.

-The National Pork Producers Council had hoped the order would result in the U.S. Department of Agriculture (USDA) establishing a regulatory framework for gene editing, a technology that could be used to alter hogs to resist disease.
+The National Pork Producers Council had hoped the order would relax how the U.S. Food and Drug Association (FDA) regulates gene editing, a technology that could be used to alter hogs to resist disease.

-The U.S. Food and Drug Administration (FDA) currently regulates gene editing in farm animals and “inaccurately classifies livestock as drugs and farms as drug-manufacturing facilities,” the council said in a statement.
+The agency “inaccurately classifies livestock as drugs and farms as drug-manufacturing facilities,” the council said in a statement.

-The FDA told the council it thinks its approach to gene editing is already in line with Trump’s executive order, Andrew Bailey, a lawyer for the pork group, told reporters on a conference call.
+However, the FDA told the council it thinks its approach to gene editing is already in line with Trump’s executive order, Andrew Bailey, a lawyer for the pork group, told reporters on a conference call.

-The FDA had no immediate comment and the USDA did not respond to a request for comment.
+The FDA told Reuters it is working to implement the order and wants to avoid unnecessary barriers to innovation in plant and animal biotechnology.
+The agency said it does not regulate animals as drugs, but regulates intentional alterations to genomes in animals.

-FDA regulation could lead to a lengthy and expensive process for researchers and companies to gain U.S. approval for gene-edited hogs, according to the council.
-That could put the United States at risk for falling behind suppliers like Canada, Brazil and China, the group said.
+FDA regulation could lead to a lengthy and expensive process for researchers and companies to gain U.S. approval for gene-edited hogs, according to the National Pork Producers Council.
+That could put the United States at risk of falling behind suppliers like Canada, Brazil and China, the group said.

 Unlike traditional genetically modified organisms, in which a gene is added from another organism, gene editing works like the find-and-replace function on a word processor.
 It finds a gene and then makes changes by amending or deleting it.